NEC Nijmegen

-NEC Nijmegen (Nijmegen Eendracht Combinatie), commonly known as NEC (/nl/), is a professional Dutch association football club based in Nijmegen.
-The club currently competes in the Eredivisie, the top tier of Dutch football, following promotion from the 2020–21 Eerste Divisie.
+NEC Nijmegen (Nijmegen Eendracht Combinatie), commonly known as NEC or N.E.C. (/nl/), is a professional Dutch association football club based in Nijmegen.
+The club currently competes in the Eredivisie, the top tier of Dutch football.

-The club has reached the final of the KNVB Cup on five occasions – in 1973, 1983, 1994, 2000 and 2024 – but has never won the cup.
+The club has reached six KNVB Cup finals—1973, 1983, 1994, 2000, 2024 and 2026—but has never won the cup.

 History

 1900–1919: Merger and early years

 The oldest remnant of NEC Nijmegen, Eendracht, was formed on 15 November 1900 by three men – August Lodenstijn, Antoon Kuypers and Wouter de Lent – representing the people from the benedenstad (lower town) who, due to their working class status, were not able to play for the major club in the city, Quick 1888.

 Due to a lack of funds, Eendracht initially played only friendly matches against teams from other parts of the city until 1903, when the local league in Nijmegen was formed.
 Eendracht was the first champion and was promoted to Gelderland's regional league, and two years later the club was promoted to the second tier of Dutch football.

 Eendracht merged in April 1910 with NVV Nijmegen, a club formed two years earlier by former members of Quick 1888.
 The new club was given the name Nijmegen Eendracht Combinatie, and played its first match against Amsterdam side DEC, the match ending 0–0.